aabbtree77/ownership/README.md

 Three basic ways to modify a list in Rust, to see what Rust's borrow checker is about.

-ChatGPT prompt:

-Show me how to pass a list to a Rust function, modify its 8th lement, and get back an updated list.
-Show me three cases: mutable, immutable with borrowing, and immutable with ownership transfer.

 ```bash
 rustc test_ownership.rs && ./test_ownership